Cold-weather & hi-vis

 Seven pieces in.
 The kit is filling out.

 We're building Arctic Trax the way a crew builds a truck kit — piece by piece, each one earned.
-Class 3 outerwear, cold-weather accessories, ride-along kits, and now crew-rest gear for the bunkhouse end of the shift.
+Hi-vis cold-weather outerwear, accessories, ride-along kits, and now crew-rest gear for the bunkhouse end of the shift.
 Each drop covers something a cold jobsite runs out of first.